Closed Circuit TV system in 2020

 Have a clear premises protection policy

-Ensure all staff, especially maintenance team or caretakers know exactly what to do in the event of an incident where school security has been compromised.
-Clearly state security ins
+Ensure all staff, especially the maintenance team or caretakers know exactly what to do in the event of an incident where school security has been compromised.
+Clearly state security instructions covering alarms, CCTV, access routes, times, management of keys, responsibilities, emergency numbers, etc.

-If you are concerned about the security of your school, you can get high quality advice from Third Eye Installation Systems, a family run business who care about keeping your property safe.
+If you are concerned about the security of your school, you can get high-quality advice from Third Eye Installation Systems, a family run business that care about keeping your property safe.
 Third Eye is an NSI NACOSS Gold approved company.

 For a free no-obligation chat about your needs, why not email today at email@example.com or call 020 8368 1080.